All Episodes

 Andrew Jackson had a history of tremendous success for the country.

-I think Harriet Tumpen is fantastic.
+And I think Harriet Tubman is fantastic.

-I would love to, I would love to leave Andrew Jackson and see if we can maybe come up with another denomination.
+I would love to leave Andrew Jackson and see if we can maybe come up with another denomination.

 I don't like seeing it.